 - How to measure similarity with a database

-- Types of ACSSes point
+- Types of ACSSes points

-- Class was a swelling
+- Class recognition

-Class recogniti

-Dogionala
+- Offline:

+- Designing points

+- How to collect point

-- Designing points - Time to collect point
+- Time to collect point

-- ${}^-\!L_0$ is the path loss in decibels (dB) at the reference distance d_0 This is based on either close-in measurements or calculated based on a free space assumption with the Friis free-space path loss model. - -d is the length of the path. - $-d_0$ is the reference distance, usually 1 km (or 1 mile) for a large cell and 1 m to 10 m for a microcell(1) - $-\gamma$ is the path loss exponent. - $-x_g$ is a normal (Gaussian) random variable with zero mean, reflecting the attenuation (in decibels) caused by flat fading[citation needed].
+$-L_0$ is the path loss in decibels (dB) at the reference distance $d_0$ This is based on either close-in measurements or calculated based on a free space assumption with the Friis free-space path loss model.

+-d is the length of the path.

+$-d_0$ is the reference distance, usually 1 km (or 1 mile) for a large cell and 1 m to 10 m for a microcell.(1)

+$-\gamma$ is the path loss exponent.

+$-\chi_g$ is a normal (Gaussian) random variable with zero mean, reflecting the attenuation (in decibels) caused by flat fading[citation needed].